plone/training/buildout_1.rst

     recipe = plone.recipe.zope2instance
     user = admin:admin

 This uses the python-package `plone.recipe.zope2instance <http://pypi.python.org/pypi/plone.recipe.zope2instance>`_ to create and configure the Zope 2 instance which we use to run Plone.
-All the lines after ``recipe = xyz`` are the configuration of the used recipe.
+All the lines after ``recipe = xyz`` are the configuration of the specified recipe.

 .. seealso::